 The primary activity of the organization is to provide technical and planning services for the protection, conservation, and restoration of watershed resources for the well being of communities and society.

-The WCRC provides specialized assistance concerning watershed resource issues to a variety of organizations including; watershed groups; local, state and federal governments; non-profit organizations; conservation districts; and other entities that request assistance.
+The Watershed Conservation Resource Center (WCRC) provides specialized assistance concerning watershed resource issues to a variety of organizations including; watershed groups; local, state and federal governments; non-profit organizations; conservation districts; and other entities that request assistance.

 The diverse environmental background and experience of the staff enable the WCRC to provide a wide range of technical and planning support.

 Pictured to the right: Mullins Branch project on the University of Arkansas Campus

 The River Institute Property at Dead Horse Mountain Road, Fayetteville, Arkansas, features a family of River Otters.
 Watch them swim below.